thananauto/thananauto/README.md

 - 👋 Hi, Myself Thanan
 - 👀 I’m currently working in Playwright with Typescript
-- 🌱 I’m learning Kubernetes
+- 🌱 I’m learning Kubernetes and Terraform
 - 💬 Ask me anything about Test Automation and TestOps
 - 📫 call me on <b>8925661701</b> or drop a note at thananjayan1988@gmail.com